RichardWatkins1/CV/README.md

 -	I have been involved with stake holders estimating work, to do this clear communication is key as expectations need to be set both in terms of time and cost.
 I also feel an overview of the work involved really helps set minds at ease.
 -	I aim to learn from all the developers around me by listening to everyone from juniors to seniors as everyone always has different interests and expertise.
--	I have embodied agile practices that I learnt at Makers Academy things like stand-ups, retros and pairing programming.
+-	I have embodied agile practices that I learnt at Makers Academy such as stand-ups, retros and pairing programming.
 All of which I have continued at Shift Commerce.

 #### Teamwork